Probing missing physics from inspiralling compact binaries via time-frequency tracks: Introduction

 Since waveform models in alternative theories of gravity are not yet sufficiently developed to enable rigorous tests, and the true underlying theory may still be unknown, several null tests have been proposed to detect deviations from the predictions of GR.
 Although these null tests offer valuable ways to probe deviations from GR, most of them rely on parameterized modifications in the phase evolution of GWs, either during the inspiral phase~\cite{Yunes:2009ke, Arun:2006yw, Agathos:2013upa, Roy:2025gzv, Mehta:2022pcn, Krishnendu:2017shb, Puecher:2022sfm, Mahapatra:2023hqq, Mahapatra:2023ydi} or in the merger-ringdown phase~\cite{Brito:2018rfr, Maggio:2022hre, Roy:2025gzv, Carullo:2019flw, Isi:2019aib, Mahapatra:2023htd}.
 The statistical bounds on the parametrized deviations from GR depend on the assumptions and systematic errors of GW modeling \cite{Moore:2021eok, Hu:2022bji, Pang:2018hjb, Narayan:2023vhm, Saini:2023rto, Chandramouli:2024vhw}.

 On the other hand, the importance of signal assumption is low for consistency tests, such as the residual analysis.
 This method investigates whether any signal remains after subtracting the best-fit GR waveform from the data~\cite{LIGOScientific:2016lio}.
-We search for coherent residuals across detectors using the \bayeswave framework~\cite{Cornish:2014kda}, which employs a set of Morlet wavelets.
-Due to its broad parameter space, the method has significant flexibility in identifying residual features as coherent signals.
-As a result, its sensitivity to deviations from GR is reduced unless those deviations are loud.
+We search for coherent residuals across detectors using the \bayeswave framework~\cite{Cornish:2014kda} by employing a set of Morlet wavelets.
+Due to its broad parameter space of wavelet model, the method has significant flexibility in identifying coherent residual features.
+However, its sensitivity to capture deviations from GR is reduced unless those deviations are loud.

-Another complementary method for testing consistency is evaluating the agreement between the reconstructed signal and the posterior waveform samples obtained from parameter estimation~\cite{Ghonge:2020suv}.
+Another complementary method for testing consistency is evaluating the agreement between the reconstructed signal and the posterior waveform samples obtained from parameter estimation from model-based Bayesian inference~\cite{Ghonge:2020suv}.
 The reconstructed signal is typically obtained using the unmodeled frameworks such as \cwb~\cite{Klimenko:2005xv, Klimenko:2015ypf} and \bayeswave~\cite{Cornish:2014kda}, which reconstruct any coherent features in the data across the detector network.
 Recently, a semi-modeled approach has been introduced to reconstruct the signal~\cite{Roy:2022teu}.
 Instead of searching for coherent features, it uses the posterior waveforms to identify essential wavelets that can represent the signal more efficiently.
 These methods are sensitive to detecting deviations from GR or missing physics in the theoretical waveform model.
 However, the accuracy of the reconstruction strongly depends on the chirp mass, as the overlap at a fixed signal-to-noise ratio decreases with a lower chirp mass~\cite{Roy:2022teu}.